amelielabs/amelie-docs/content/sql/overview.md

 do not store data like tables do.

 Instead, [PUBLISH](/docs/sql/ops/dml/publish) writes directly to the in-memory CDC queue and the WAL, which allows the creation of a real-time communication layer for subscribers.
-Topics can be unlogged.

 Topics are transactional and can be used in multi-statement transactions.